oaao/echo-chamber/README.md

 # echo-chamber

-You, too, can summon various demons that make varyingly tawdry and superficially deep gesticulations on the well-respected public discourse platform Twitter.
+You, too, can summon various demons that make varyingly tawdry and superficially deep gesticulations on the well-respected public discourse platform "Twitter".

 >alt titles considered: `hieronymus-bot`, `garden-of-markov-delights`, `exquisite-corpora`